 You have the cardioid pattern, which is great for calls, gaming, streaming, podcasting, and vlogging, and you also have the omnidirectional pattern, which is great for business calls, group streaming, multi-person podcasting, and so on.

 Second, the frequency response on this mic is 96 kHz, so it’s quite a powerful mic, and your voice will sound clearer than ever when you speak into it.

 The adjustable volume and loudness levels at the back of the mic are also great because you’re not required to do all the adjusting on your computer.

-It’s PC, laptop, smartphone, PS4 and macOS compatible and can be plugged in by a USB port and a 3.5 mm jack so not only is it the best USB microphone under 50$ on this list, but also the best 3.5 mm jack one.
+It’s PC, laptop, smartphone, PS4, and macOS compatible and can be plugged in by a USB port and a 3.5 mm jack, which is the versatility streamers and gamers are looking for.

 Things to Consider When Buying a Microphone Under $50